 Online healthcare information systems degrees can be pursued at the associate, bachelor’s, master’s, or certificate level.
 In these degree programs, students will be taught about healthcare informatics, information systems, healthcare business practices, and healthcare ethics.
-Prospective students will find affordable and academically rigorous options on our list of top online schools offering healthcare information systems degrees.
-We also highlight the top master's programs in the field.
+Prospective students will find affordable and academically rigorous options on our list of best online schools offering healthcare information systems degrees.

 Those seeking online degrees in healthcare information systems should look for programs accredited by the Commission on the Accreditation of Healthcare Informatics and Information Management (CAHIIM) or the Commission on Accreditation of Healthcare Management Education (CAHME).

-2017 Top Online Colleges Offering Healthcare Informatics Degrees
+2018 Best Online Colleges Offering Bachelor's in Healthcare Informatics Degrees

 |Rank||School||Annual Tuition||Academic Strength|

 |#1 Southeast Missouri State University||Annual Tuition $8,752||Academic Strength 65%|